bitext/customer-support-llm-chatbot-training-dataset/README.md

 ------------------------------------
 The dataset contains 8,100 training utterances, with 300 utterances per intent.
 It has been split into training (80%), validation (10%) and testing (10%) sets, preserving the distribution of intents and linguistic phenomena.

-The dataset also reflects commonly occurring linguistic phenomena of real-life chatbots, such as: spelling mistakes, run-on words, punctuation errors…
+The dataset also reflects commonly occurring linguistic phenomena of real-life chatbots, such as spelling mistakes, run-on words, punctuation errors…

 Each entry in the dataset contains the following four fields:

   - context: the domain to which the entry applies
-  - role: the role (virtual assistant, user...) which the model should adopt
+  - role: the role (virtual assistant, user...) that the model should adopt
   - instruction: a user request from the Customer Service domain
   - intent: the intent corresponding to the user instruction
   - entity_type: the type of entity contained in the utterance